 You only ever play little riffs on the guitar

 Enter Come As You Are, Enter The Sand Man, Blister In the Son, The mission impossible theme.
 Riffs are a main area of the guitar to focus on and an integral part of writing decent songs.
-However, if you only ever learn the most basic and common riffs you are never going to grow as a guitar player.
+However, if you only ever learn the most basic and common riffs, you will never grow as a guitar player.